d3m0n-project/d3m0n_c1/README.md

 - Radars

 ### USB
-our device contains a USB port to transmit data, update firmware, and process a [BadUSB](https://en.wikipedia.org/wiki/BadUSB) attack
+Our device contains two micro usb USB ports on the left side to transmit data, update firmware, and process a [BadUSB](https://en.wikipedia.org/wiki/BadUSB) attack and one usb-type C port

+### Communication
+We're using a IoT-GA6-B module for GSM things (send sms, mms and calls)

+### Display
+Graphics are displayed on a 480x640 TFT touchscreen
+A micro HDMI port is available on the left side to display things on an another display

+### Camera
+Only on back of the phone.
+1080p camera

+### Battery
+5v/2.5A?
+3.7V+transformer?
+idk. don't ask

 ### Special thanks to vertydagenius for his help